N. Srinivasan

-Narayanaswami Srinivasan (born 3 January 1945) is an Indian industrialist.
-He is a former Chairman of the International Cricket Council (ICC) and former President of the BCCI, the governing body for cricket in India.
-He is also the managing director of India Cements Limited.
-He is the owner of Indian Premier League (IPL) team Chennai Super Kings.
+Narayanaswami Srinivasan (born 3 January 1945) is an Indian industrialist and former cricket administrator.
+He was the Chairman of the International Cricket Council (ICC) and the President of the BCCI, the governing body for cricket in India.
+He is also the owner and managing director of the firm India Cements, and is the owner of Indian Premier League (IPL) team Chennai Super Kings.

-Srinivasan is being investigated in several scams, including one involving betting on IPL cricket matches, where his son-in-law Gurunath Meiyappan has been indicted for passing inside information to bookies.
-He is also being investigated for corruption involving politician Jagan Mohan Reddy.
+Srinivasan was investigated regarding several scams, including betting on IPL cricket matches; his son-in-law Gurunath Meiyappan has been indicted for passing IPL information to bookies.
+He was also investigated for corruption involving politician Jagan Mohan Reddy.
 In March 2014, the Supreme Court of India ordered him to quit as BCCI president to facilitate investigations into the IPL betting scam.

-On 26 June 2016, N. Srinivasan was re-elected president of Tamil Nadu Cricket Association.
-The election was held during the TNCA's 86th annual general meeting, in Chennai and he was re-elected unopposed as the president of the state association.
+On 26 June 2016, he was re-elected president of Tamil Nadu Cricket Association, during their 86th annual general meeting in Chennai.
+He was elected unopposed.

 Early life and education

 Srinivasan was born at Kallidaikurichi, Tirunelveli district, Tamil Nadu.
 He is the son of T. S. Narayanaswami, one of the first employees of India Cements.
 He did his schooling in Madras Christian College Higher Secondary School.
-He holds a Bachelor of Science from Loyola College, Chennai and Master of Science degree in Chemical Engineering from the Illinois Institute of Technology, Chicago, United States.
+He holds a Bachelor of Science from Loyola College, Chennai and Master of Science degree in chemical engineering from the Illinois Institute of Technology, Chicago, United States.

 Sports administration

-He was introduced to cricket administration by former BCCI president A. C. Muthiah.

-He was the Secretary of the BCCI before becoming the President, taking over the reins from Shashank Manohar, in 2011.
+Srinivasan was introduced to cricket administration by former BCCI president A. C. Muthiah.
+He was the Secretary of the BCCI before becoming the president, taking over the reins from Shashank Manohar, in 2011.
 He was succeeded by Jagmohan Dalmiya in 2014.
 His company India Cements owns Indian Premier League (IPL) franchise team Chennai Super Kings and he is the president of the Tamil Nadu Cricket Association (TNCA).

-Srinivasan is also the President of the Tamil Nadu Golf Federation and former President of the All India Chess Federation.
-Narayanaswami Srinivasan was elected as president of the Tamil Nadu Cricket Association for the 14th consecutive time at its 85th Annual General Meeting in Chennai, on 12 June 2015.
-Srinivasan is heading the TNCA since 2002–03, when he ended the reign of former BCCI president A.C.
+Srinivasan is also the president of the Tamil Nadu Golf Federation and former president of the All India Chess Federation.
+He was elected as president of the Tamil Nadu Cricket Association(TNCA) for the 14th consecutive time at its 85th Annual General Meeting in Chennai, on 12 June 2015.
+He is heading the TNCA since 2002–03, when he ended the reign of former BCCI president A.C.
 Muthiah.
 Srinivasan became the first chairman of the ICC On 26 June 2014.
-On 9 November 2015, he was removed as ICC Chairman.
+On 9 November 2015, he was removed as ICC chairman.